Textless Speech-to-Speech Translation on Real Data: Experimental Setup

 \subsection{Data}

-\paragraph{mHuBERT} As we focus on modeling target speech in En, Es or Fr, we train an mHuBERT model by combining data from these three languages.
-We use the data from the 100k subset of the \vp~dataset~\cite{wang2021voxpopuli}, which contains unlabeled speech data for 23 languages, and we use the 4.5k hrs of unlabeled speech for En, Es and Fr, respectively, totaling 13.5k hours.
+\paragraph{Multilingual HuBERT (mHuBERT)} As we focus on modeling target speech in En, Es or Fr, we train a single mHuBERT model (Section~\ref{sec:mhubert}) by combining data from three languages.
+We use the 100k subset of \vp~unlabeled speech~\citep{wang-etal-2021-voxpopuli}, which contains 4.5k hrs of data for En, Es and Fr, respectively, totaling 13.5k hours.

-\paragraph{Speech normalization} We use audio samples from the~\vp~ASR dataset~\citep{wang-etal-2021-voxpopuli} as the input multi-speaker speech, and apply text-to-unit (T2U) conversion on the text transcriptions to generate reference target units for training the speech normalizer.
-The T2U model is the same as a transformer MT model~\citep{vaswani2017attention} and is trained with characters as input and \textit{reduced} \origunit~extracted from audio samples from the TTS dataset (described later) as the target.
-Though the reference speech data is created synthetically in our study, we believe that collecting a maximum of 10-hr speech from a single speaker is reasonable in the real-world scenario as well~\citep{ljspeech17,park2019css10}.
+\paragraph{Speech normalization} We use multi-speaker speech from the~\vp~ASR dataset~\citep{wang-etal-2021-voxpopuli} and convert text transcriptions to reference units for training the speech normalizer.
+The text-to-unit (T2U) conversion is done with a Transformer MT model~\citep{vaswani2017attention} trained on single-speaker TTS data (described later) with characters as input and \textit{reduced}~\origunit~as target.

-We build training sets of three different sizes (10 minutes, 1 hour, 10 hour) for each language (\autoref{tab:accent_ft_data}).
-After removing the audios that exist in the \vp~S2ST dataset described later, we randomly sample from the Common Voice ASR dataset~\citep{ardila2020common} for the settings where there is no enough data (Es 1-hr, Es 10-hr, Fr 10-hr).
+We build training sets of three different sizes (10-min, 1-hr, 10-hr) for each language (\autoref{tab:accent_ft_data}).
+We remove the audios that exist in the \vp~S2ST dataset (described later) and randomly sample from the Common Voice ASR dataset~\citep{ardila2020common} if there is no enough data.
 We also randomly sample 1000 audios from Common Voice dev sets and combine with the filtered \vp~ASR dev sets for model development.
+Though the reference target is created synthetically, we believe that collecting a maximum of 10-hr speech from a single speaker is reasonable as in TTS data collection~\citep{ljspeech17,park2019css10}.

-\paragraph{S2UT} We use the \vp~S2ST dataset~\citep{wang2021voxpopuli} as the supervised S2ST dataset for model training.
+\paragraph{S2UT} We use the \vp~S2ST dataset~\citep{wang-etal-2021-voxpopuli} as the supervised S2ST data for model training.
 Take Es-En for example.
-We combine data from Es source speech to En interpretation with Es interpretation to En source speech together to increase the amount of training data.
-We evaluate on the dev set and test set from \epst~\citep{iranzo2020europarl}, since it provides text translation for BLEU score computation and is of the same domain as~\vp.
+We combine data from Es source speech to En interpretation with Es interpretation to En source speech for training.
+We evaluate on the dev set and test set from \epst~\citep{iranzo2020europarl}, as it provides text translation for BLEU score computation and is of the same domain as~\vp.
+In addition, we investigate incorporating S2ST data automatically mined from LibriVox~\citep{duquenne2021multimodal}.\footnote{\url{https://github.com/facebookresearch/LASER}} \autoref{tab:s2s_data} summarizes the statistics of the data for each language pair.